 Edna Purviance: 1922–2009

 The history of English-language haiku activity in Washington State, before Haiku Northwest, essentially begins with Edna Purviance.
-She led Bellingham’s Haiku Appreciation Club in the late 1970s.
-She also edited Portals, the first haiku-related journal in Washington State, published in Bellingham for three years in the 1970s.
-Edna also published several books, mostly notably Aware by Betty Drevniok, who was a cofounder in 1977 of Haiku Canada, and a book of her own, The Diary of a Haiku-Happy Housewife (1979).
+She led Bellingham’s Haiku Appreciation Club from 1976 to about 1979.
+She also edited Portals, the first haiku-related journal in Washington State, published in Bellingham for three years in the late 1970s.
+Edna also published several books, mostly notably Aware (1981) by Betty Drevniok, who was a cofounder in 1977 of Haiku Canada, and a book of her own, The Diary of a Haiku-Happy Housewife (1979).
 Read a fuller biographical sketch of Edna Purviance, written by Charles Trumbull, on Haikupedia.

 The following is Edna’s obituary: